 Wow.
 These findings suggest that BPV not only plays a role in sarcoid development, but is also capable of existing in a latent, non-virulent phase in normal skin.
 This certainly gives a reason as to why surgical removal of sarcoid tumours is rarely successful because it just removes the visible presentation, the symptom if you like.
 There’s even a suggestion that surgery might actually activate the latent virus and trigger the formation of new sarcoids.

-If one of my horses developed sarcoids?
+- If one of my horses developed sarcoids?
 Fly masks for sure, although the mouth would still be available for the flies.
-However, I'd be focusing on immunity as my priority, and obviously the gut microbiome, with lashings of natural antiviral/antibacterial physicks.
-If I really felt the itch to apply anything topical, I'd probably go for Manuka honey to draw the virus out.
-ONLINE SHOP
+However, I'd be focusing on immunity as my priority, with lashings of Pau D'Arco herb alongside natural antiviral/antibacterial phytonutrients, and obviously the gut microbiome - see our BioCARE blend.

 American Journal of Veterinary Research, 62(5), 741-744, 2001.